 Eventually, they become a large community and they switch gears from simply being

 a group of like-

 I could tell you to hold true to your visions and to fight to the death.
 I could tell you that you should never ever allow anyone to stop you from making your dreams of a better world come true.
 But the truth is, we are not always committed to our visions.
 If you are working for a company that is growing stagnant and is not willing to adapt and grow with the times, then maybe your energy and brilliance is wasted on trying to fix them or change them.
-Maybe you should move on to another company, start your own business doing things ‘right’ according to your new vision, or simply let it go if all that really matters is that paycheck that allows you to feed and clothe your family.
+Maybe you should move on to another company, start your own business doing things according to your new vision, or simply let it go if all that really matters is a paycheck that allows you to feed and clothe your family.
 Not everyone with a beautiful vision has the heart and soul of an activist within.
 Some things are definitely worth fighting to the death for while others are simply pleasant ideals.
 Only you can decide for yourself which of your imaginal cell type ideas are worth your time and energy.

 If you are an imaginal cell in your family, in your workplace, in your community, in your political system, in your spiritual viewpoints, in your global world; know that you are not alone and know that what you do to improve life for your fellow man does matter and it does add weight to the collective consciousness of humanity.
 You may feel like you are completely alone in your battle, but know that there are others who agree, who are also dying for your cause, or who are so inspired by seeing you put it all on the line that they are finally brave enough to step forward making their agreement with you known.